-The Sociable Life of the Meerkats!
-Meerkats spend most of their time looking for food, playing games, and looking for a mate.
+Meerkats are small predatory mammals.
+They spend most of their time looking for food, playing games, and looking for a mate.
 They are very social and live in groups.
-A typical group of meerkats comprises several families with about 30 members.
+A typical group comprises several families with about 30 members.
 Generally, the females are in charge, but there is always a "ruling" couple.

 Why do Meerkats Have Dark Circles Around their Eyes?

 When the Meerkats focus their eyes on objects in the distance, the dark spots provide some protection against the dazzling sunlight.